Nandi-Ai/EC2-And-RDS-Instances-Monitor/README.md

 ### Clone

-- Clone this repo to your local machine using `git clone git@github.com:Nandi-Ai/EC2-And-RDS-Instances-Monitor.git`
+- Clone this repository `git clone git@github.com:Nandi-Ai/EC2-And-RDS-Instances-Monitor.git`

-##Services that this Lambda use
+## Services that this Lambda use

 > Lambda